revion777/smart-home/README.md

 ## For Windows Users:

 1. **Set the environment variable `%APP_PATH%`:**
-   - This variable should point to the root directory of your application.
+   - This variable should point to the root directory of the application.
    - **Command:**
      ```cmd
      set APP_PATH=C:\Path\To\Your\App
      ```
-     Replace `C:\Path\To\Your\App` with the actual path to your application's root directory.
+     Replace `C:\Path\To\Your\App` with the actual path to the application's root directory.

 2. **Navigate to `%APP_PATH%` and configure AWS:**
    - Open a command prompt, navigate to the path stored in `%APP_PATH%`, and run AWS configuration.